Horizon (online magazine)

 Articles from Horizon Magazine can be republished under a license which requires simple attribution.
 Horizon articles have been shared or re-published, among others, by the European Space Agency, by the University of Oxford, by the Hebrew University of Jerusalem, by the University of Trento and by the Welfare State Futures Coordination Office at Humboldt University of Berlin and by the BBC's The Naked Scientists podcast.

-Horizon is produced, on the European Commission's behalf, by ICF Next (previously ICF Mostra), a Brussels-based communications division of ICF.